Uniolo1/libuwu/README.md

 # libuwuify

 A version of [owoify-py](https://pypi.org/project/owoify-py/) written in ANSI C99.
+Originally a Python program but then rewritten to learn how to make a C library.
+I have forgotten the motiviation for the original Python version.

 ## building